varnish/zipnish/README.md

 Each downstream RPC call will inherit **spanId** RPC call initiater.

 Additional headers e.g. **Sampled** value either 0 or 1 is passed. **Sampled** allows RPC call to determine if it should record trace information (1) or not (0).
 Pre-assuming the flag values, 1 and 0 as yes and no.

+#### Collecting Data ####

+SpanReciever daemon inside ZipKin is responsible for collecting data, validating it and passing it to storage.

+ZipKin has a Scribe reciever.
+[Scribe](https://github.com/facebookarchive/scribe) is a framework for aggregating log data.